The Predictive Safety Analysis

-Between 2015 and 2019, there were over 59,000 crashes in Montgomery County, resulting in over 1,200 serious injuries and nearly 150 fatalities.
-As part of Montgomery County’s Vision Zero goal to eliminate traffic deaths and severe injuries by 2030, Montgomery Planning is using a new way to improve road safety for drivers, bicyclists and pedestrians called the Predictive Safety Analysis.
-This is a proactive data-driven approach that identifies future problem areas and works to prevent severe and fatal crashes before they happen.
+Between 2015 and 2019, there were over 59,000 crashes in Montgomery County, resulting in over 1,200 severe injuries and nearly 150 fatalities.
+As part of Montgomery County’s Vision Zero goal to eliminate traffic deaths and severe injuries by 2030, Montgomery Planning is using a new strategy to improve road safety for drivers, bicyclists and pedestrians called the Predictive Safety Analysis.
+This proactive data-driven approach works to prevent severe and fatal crashes before they happen.

-The Predictive Safety Analysis estimates the expected number of crashes at a given roadway segment or intersection based on the attributes and context of that location.
+The Predictive Safety Analysis estimates the expected number of crashes at a given roadway segment or intersection through Safety Performance Functions (SPFs).
+SPFs are equations (or models) that predict the number of crashes on roadway segments and at intersections based on exposure (the amount of walking, bicycling and driving), roadway characteristics, and other variables.
 This analysis then allows the county to prioritize where and how to most effectively invest in safety improvements through capital projects, development approvals, and master planning.

 Through this analysis, a few key findings emerged:

 - Prioritization needs to look beyond crash history.
 In the past, Montgomery County has sometimes taken a reactionary approach to transportation safety, implementing site-specific improvements in the aftermath of a fatal crash.
 The results of this analysis show that prioritizing safety treatments based solely on locations with a history of severe injury and fatal crashes could result in unaddressed crash risk.